A Natural Park: Kurort Rathen Bastei – Germany

 It can be reached by car, steamboat, bus and suburban train (S1 / S2).

-Kurort Rathen Bastei
+Climbing in Kurort Rathen Bastei

 The Bastei is a curious rock formation that rises two hundred meters from the Elbe.
 A bridge of 1850 and different bridges connect the rocks with each other.
 The viewpoint offers an amazing panoramic view of almost the entire nature reserve.
 There is a hotel with a restaurant there.
 The Berghotel Bastei